DuoTeach: Dual Role Self-Teaching for Coarse-to-Fine Decision Coordination in Vision--Language Models: Experiments

-We evaluate four VLLMs on the ImageNet-Animal benchmark; \cref{tab:main_internal} reports results for the Base, Teacher, and SEKD Student.
-Under the single-invocation setting, the Base models nearly fail at path-level reasoning: for example, HCA is 0.65\% for LLaVA-OV-7B and 6.50\% for InternVL3-8B, despite reasonable leaf accuracy.
-The multi-step Teacher, obtained by running Conditioned Steps, largely repairs this, yielding large absolute gains in HCA and consistency metrics (e.g., LLaVA’s HCA rises to 33.40\% and TOR to 74.76\%).
-The SEKD Student recovers most of this improvement while remaining single-pass: for LLaVA, it reaches 30.15\% HCA and 74.33\% TOR, with similar patterns for InternVL2.5, InternVL3, and Qwen2.5-VL.
-These gains are not merely leaf-level but reflect a systematic repair of path coherence, as seen in boosts to TOR, POR, and S-POR.
-The Base–Teacher–Student gap supports our diagnosis: off-the-shelf VLLMs lack cross-level state in a single invocation, the multi-step Teacher exposes the missing dependency-aware reasoning, and SEKD distills this behavior into an efficient forward pass.
-Further hierarchical consistency results are reported in Appendix~\ref{suppl:full-main-results}.
+Under JPD, the Base models largely fail to produce reliable paths: for example, LLaVA-OV-7B attains DWPA$_{0.95}$ of 0.69 and InternVL3-8B attains 6.68, despite non-trivial LeafAcc.
+Running the same frozen checkpoint as a multi-step DCR teacher substantially repairs this, yielding large absolute gains in DWPA$_{0.95}$ and transition-level consistency (e.g., LLaVA’s DWPA$_{0.95}$ rises to 34.11 and TOR to 74.76).
+Crucially, the DuoTeach student recovers most of this improvement while remaining one-call: for LLaVA, it reaches DWPA$_{0.95}$ 30.93 and TOR 74.33, with similar patterns for InternVL2.5-8B, InternVL3-8B, and Qwen2.5-VL-7B.
+These improvements are not merely leaf-level; they coincide with systematic increases in TOR and DWPA$_{1/L}$, indicating more stable cross-level decision coordination.
+Overall, the Base--Teacher--Student comparison shows that DuoTeach internalizes compute-intensive DCR rollouts into efficient JPD inference.
+Further results are reported in Appendix F.1.